CheetahRobotics/Team10182/README.md

 - There is a new version of the FTC code, version 2.20.
 Take a look at the release notes [here](https://github.com/ftctechnh/ftc_app) (scroll down).
 Many cool new features!
 - There is a new version of Android Studio, version 2.1.3.
 Before we were using version 1.something.
 Should be much faster, hopefully.
 - Look at the sample op-modes in the ftc_app (see the instructions below).
 Looks like they have a new computer vision library called Vuforia.
 (We used OpenCV last year).
 I haven't had time to look at it, someone should study what it can do.
+- Here is a good set of slides that discuss some of the important changes to the ftc_app: http://ftc.flfirst.org/images/Home_Files/Documents/2016/2016_SDK_Changes.pdf

 Other resources:
 - Order the playing field and any new sensors we need.
 See details on the [Hardware Page](Hardware.md)